helium/HIP/0014-poc-ripple-method.md

 For more details go to: [PoC Documentation](https://developer.helium.com/blockchain/proof-of-coverage)

 # Stakeholders
-[stakeholders]: #stakeholders

-* If this HIP is implemented it will effect everyone who owns a hotspot due to reward changes based on the new PoC method.
+- If this HIP is implemented it will effect everyone who owns a hotspot due to reward changes based on the new PoC method.
-* Feedback will be received via the Github `Issues` discussion and on [Discord #hips](https://discord.gg/helium)
+- Feedback will be received via the Github `Issues` discussion and on [Discord #hips](https://discord.gg/helium)

 # Detailed Explanation - Ripple PoC Method
-[detailed-explanation]: #detailed-explanation

 #### Definitions

 [definitions]: #definitions

-* `Island` - A hex-cluster that is created by the island construction method below which visualizes the coverage of an area.
+- `Island` - A hex-cluster that is created by the island construction method below which visualizes the coverage of an area.
-* `Island Hex` - The hex used to create the island ( h3 resolution 8 hex: ~0.45km2 [110 acres] )
+- `Island Hex` - The hex used to create the island ( h3 resolution 8 hex: ~0.45km2 [110 acres] )
-* `Hotspot Hex` - The hex associate with hotspot location currently in the blockchain
+- `Hotspot Hex` - The hex associate with hotspot location currently in the blockchain
-* `Island Rating` - The overall rating of an island based on total # of chains received and longest chain in meters
+- `Island Rating` - The overall rating of an island based on total # of chains received and longest chain in meters
-* `Challenger` - The hotspot that selects the `Island` to be targeted and the `Pebble` hotspots for the challenge
+- `Challenger` - The hotspot that selects the `Island` to be targeted and the `Pebble` hotspots for the challenge
-* `Pebble (challengee)` - Selected by the challenger to start the *ripple*.
+- `Pebble (challengee)` - Selected by the challenger to start the *ripple*.
 There are two types of pebbles, the `initial` and `opposite`.
 The initial pebble receives the packet from challenger and the opposite pebble is the *target* for that packet.
 Each must be in a different `Island Hex`
-* `Accpeted Chain` - A chain that starts with a `Pebble` and ends with a `Pebble` hotspot with all hotspots signatures for each hop
+- `Accpeted Chain` - A chain that starts with a `Pebble` and ends with a `Pebble` hotspot with all hotspots signatures for each hop

 | Accepted Chains               |
 | :-:                           |